 bleeding from the vagina in women who have had the menopause, or a change in periods for women who have not yet had the menopause.

-If you notice any of the above, you should contact your GP, but remember that these symptoms can also be caused by many other things.
+If you notice any of these symptoms, you should contact your GP.
+Remember that these symptoms can also be caused by conditions other than cancer.

 How leiomyosarcoma is diagnosed